ysyk2021/ai-based-financial-planning-enabling-personalized-advice-and-investment-management/src/chapter-1-2.md

 * **Real-time Insights:** AI can analyze data in real-time, providing timely insights that can inform decision-making and improve outcomes.

 Overall, AI is transforming the finance industry, enabling innovative solutions that improve accuracy, efficiency, and personalization.
-In the next chapter, we will explore how AI-based financial planning is revolutionizing the financial planning industry, enabling personalized advice and investment management that meets the unique needs of each client.